GbSrbh/MERN-Stack-Project-GUEST-HIVE-/README.md

 "# MERN-Stack-Project-GUEST-HIVE-"

+Go to "api/Config", create a file called "default.json".
+Inside default.json add this tempelate:

+<{
+  "mongoURI": "",
+  "jsonSecret": ""
+}>

-Go to "api/Config/default.json" and add your mongo db uri and a random json secret.
+Remember to exclude <>.
+Here, add your mongo db connection url and any random json secret.

 Open cmd terminal on your vs code and enter api folder using command: "cd api".